Nigeria's Senate president summoned for questioning over robbery - Journal du Cameroun

 They also “admitted and confessed to have been sponsored with firearms, money and operational vehicles by the Senate President, Senator Bukola Saraki and the Governor of Kwara State, Alhaji Abdulfatah Ahmed.”

-Moshood said a Lexus jeep purportedly owned by Saraki and used during the robberies had been traced to the government office in Ilorin, Kwara’s state capital.
-Two of the governor’s personal aides had also been arrested, he said.
+Moshood said a Lexus jeep purportedly owned by Saraki and used during the robberies had been traced to the government office in Ilorin, Kwara’s state capital, and two of the governor’s personal aides had also been arrested.

 “Investigation is ongoing and effort is being intensified to arrest other suspects still at large.
 All suspects involved will be arraigned in court for prosecution on completion of investigation,” he added.

-The embattled Saraki, who is currently facing graft charges, last month hinted of a plot by the police to implicate him in the robberies, but the police dismissed the allegation.
+The embattled Saraki, who is currently facing graft charges, last month hinted at a plot by the police to implicate him in the robberies.

+“Like the earlier one, this frame-up will also fail as I hereby state categorically that I have no link with any band of criminals.”

+Saraki however promised to honour the police invitation “as a person who has utmost respect for the rule of law and all constitutional institutions.”

-Saraki is a member of the ruling party All Progressive Congress (APC), as are President Muhammadu Buhari and Vice President Yemi Osinbajo.
+Saraki is a member of the ruling All Progressive Congress (APC), the party of President Muhammadu Buhari and Vice President Yemi Osinbajo.